DROP-IN REPLACEMENT

 Lithium batteries could be incompatible with some (not all) Porsche GT cars.
 We have heard from some customers that their GT's alternator may not maintain the right voltage to charge a lithium battery.
 We are not aware of any other cars that show this behavior.

 Almost all car alternators maintain 14V to 14.6V to properly charge the car's battery, and this is what the Voltphreaks battery expects.
-Some Porsche GT's undercharge their lead-acid batteries, this is not compatible with the more efficient lithium batteries.
+Some Porsche GT's undercharge their lead-acid batteries, and this is not compatible with the more efficient lithium batteries.
 Below 13V, a lead-acid battery will be partially charged, but a lithium battery will be barely charged.
-If purchasing a Voltphreaks battery for a Porsche GT2 or GT3 (or if you suspect your car's voltage may be incompatible), measure the voltage with engine on (so alternator is supplying power) first to insure compatibility.
+If you have a Porsche GT2 or GT3 (or if you suspect your car's voltage may be incompatible), measure the voltage with engine on (so alternator is active) first to insure compatibility.
 Voltage at idle should be around 14-14.6V.
-This likely only applies to Porsche GT's, as we have not encountered this issue with other cars including other Porsches.